jcazevedo/jcazevedo.net/posts/_posts/2020-09-04-september-leetcoding-challenge-day-3.md

 [Knuth-Morris-Pratt][kmp] (KMP) algorithm allows searching for occurrences of a word $$W$$ within a main text string $$S$$ in $$\mathcal{O}(|W|) +
 \mathcal{O}(|S|)$$ using $$\mathcal{O}(|W|)$$ extra space, and is therefore suitable for our use case.
-I won't go into details describing the KMP algorithm, but the following is a sample implementation of the previously described
+I won't go into details describing the KMP algorithm.
-strategy:
+The following is an implementation of the previously described strategy:

 {% highlight cpp %}
 class Solution {